Rocky Mountain States

 If you are driving in the winter, you will need a car with AWD, 4WD, or chains due to traction laws that come on during snow storms.

 The biggest airports for this region are DIA in Denver, Colorado, SLC in Salt Lake City, Utah, and LAS, in Las Vegas, Nevada.
 You can certainly fly into other airports in the region though.
-The smaller ones tend to be more expensive, but depending how many are traveling, might be better than flying and then
+The smaller ones tend to be more expensive, but depending how many are traveling, it might be better to fly into a smaller airport than renting a car and driving.

 Top Cities to Visit in the Rocky Mountains